lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-22-binary_mask.md

 #### 2. Load Shapefile or GeoJson

-Define the shape_path with the path where the shapefile or the geojson file are located.
+Define the shape_path with the path to the shapefile or the geojson file.

 ``` python